CodeSparta/codectl.github.io/docs/sparta2/utility-container.md

   - mirror-registry
   - awscli

-## Build conatiner
+## Build container
-On an internet connected box to build the container.
+On an Internet connected box to build the container.

 ```
 git clone https://github.com/CodeSparta/Utility